Locke Cole: Concept and creation

 Final Fantasy VI was developed with the mindset that none of the playable cast was the protagonist, and that each of them were equally the "main character".
 The cast of characters were selected from submissions from across the development team, with Final Fantasy series creator Hironobu Sakaguchi contributing Locke.
 Once the cast was selected, each individual would write their character's story, with Yoshinori Kitase balancing the plot as things developed.
 In the earliest iterations, Locke was meant to be a dark and mysterious character using a magic sealing sword, and to have a rivalry with Terra Branford, another character developed by Sakaguchi who in this iteration was male.
 As things progressed, his personality was changed to be "more open", and he was changed into an ordinary man with a "bit of a past", meant to help progress the game's story.
 Meanwhile, his sword ability was modified, and giving to the character Celes Chere as her "Runic" ability.

-Standing 175 cm (5 ft 9 in) tall, an early draft of the character's appearance was drawn by Tetsuya Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
+Standing tall, an early draft of the character's appearance was drawn by Tetsuya Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
 Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.
 However, according to Sakaguchi and pixel artist Kazuko Shibuya, most of the characters were designed by Shibuya first as sprites.
 Though Shibuya acted as an intermediary between Amano and the development team, this resulted in discrepancies between Amano's concepts and the game itself.
 His outfit consists of an open dark blue jacket with a white shirt underneat, dark blue pants, boots, and a sash around his waist.
 A bandana covers his brow, inspired by a style worn by rock and roll musicians at the time.
 Locke was originally intended to be a brunette, however in the finalized design his hair is a sandy blonde.